-• To get a fast decision, you must meet two requirements:
+- To get a fast decision, you must meet two requirements: - You are asking for a drug you have not yet received.
+(You cannot get a fast decision if you are asking us to pay you back for a drug you are already bought.) - Using the standard deadlines could cause serious harm to your health or hurt your ability to function.

-- You can get a fast decision only if you are asking for a drug you have not yet received.
-(You cannot get a fast decision if you are asking us to pay you back for a drug you are already bought.) - You can get a fast decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor or other prescriber tells us that your health requires a "fast decision," we will automatically agree to give you a fast decision. - If you ask for a fast decision on your own (without your doctor's or other prescriber's support), our plan will decide whether your health requires that we give you a fast decision. - If we decide that your medical condition does not meet the requirements for a fast decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor or other prescriber asks for the fast decision, we will automatically give a fast decision. - O The letter will also tell how you can file a complaint about our decision to give you a standard decision instead of the fast decision you requested.
-It tells how to file a "fast" complaint, which means you would get our answer to your complaint within 24 hours.
+- If your doctor or other prescriber tells us that your health requires a "fast decision," we will automatically agree to give you a fast decision. - If you ask for a fast decision on your own (without your doctor's or other prescriber's support), our plan will decide whether your health requires that we give you a fast decision. - If we decide that your medical condition does not meet the requirements for a fast decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor or other prescriber asks for the fast decision, we will automatically give a fast decision. - The letter will also explain how you can file a complaint about our decision.
+It explains how to file a "fast" complaint, which means you would get our answer to your complaint within 24 hours.
 (The process for making a complaint is different from the process for coverage decisions and appeals.
 For more information about the process for making complaints, see Section 7 of this chapter.)